brittonlaroche/realm-IOT/README.md

 sudo usermod -aG docker pi
 ```

-### Import the realm application with the realm-cli
+### Import the realm application with the realm-cli on your laptop

 Note these realm-cli steps must be perofrmed on your laptop / desktop.
 The realm-cli is 64 bit and will not run on the PI's 32 bit operating system.